sulu-cmf/sulu-docs/bundles/reference.rst

 Media within PHPCR entities such as `pages` and `snippets`.
 These references are managed distinctly for the draft state within the `admin context` and the live state within the `website context`.

+The main reason we need this bundle is that, unlike traditional database references, our content management system operates on an unstructured data model.
+Therefore, we cannot rely solely on database references, which are usually preferred.
+It is essential to note that the ReferenceBundle should only be used for unstructured data, where database relations are not feasible.

 |

 Content maintainers are able to see the references to a specific entity in the `Insights` tab of an entity like `Snippet`.